FrancescoXX/free-Web3-resources/README.md

 [Node Providers Twitter Thread](https://twitter.com/FrancescoCiull4/status/1496711754776199168)

+- [Chainstack](https://www.chainstack.com/) From startups to large enterprises, thousands of businesses of all sizes use Chainstack’s software and APIs to build, run, and scale blockchain applications.
 - [Alchemy](https://www.alchemy.com/) One magic line of code supercharges your development with the world’s most powerful blockchain developer platform, relied upon by the majority of the world's top blockchain apps.
 - [Infura](https://infura.io/) Suite of high availability APIs and Developer Tools that can provide quick, reliable access to the Ethereum and IPFS networks so you can focus on building and scaling next generation software.
 - [Quicknode](https://www.quicknode.com/) Hosted Blockchain Infrastructure as a Service.